 IMPORTANT!
 Please store this password in a safe location as you may later change EC2 instance IDs, and forget your password.
 Note: You would also use these very same credentials to access the database through phpMyAdmin.
-In this version of Laravel, the mysgl database is disabled by default.
-You will need to enable and start if you wish to use the phpMyAdmin utility.

 X. Email Configuration

 Postfix is installed but is not 100% configured!